rob-letts/dotfiles/README.md

 # dotfiles

-Over the top customisation of Neovim and VS Code.
+Over the top customisation of my Neovim and VS Code development environments.

 Got some ESLint, Zsh, and Starship in there as well.